-Just as Jambo House is more kid-appealing, it is–in general–more convenient for first-time visitors than Kidani Village.
-Kidani’s basic convenience problem is poor access to quick-service dining.
+Just as Jambo House is more kid-appealing, it is more convenient for first-time visitors than Kidani Village.
+Kidani’s basic convenience problems are long walks and limited access to quick-service dining.

 Kidani Village is a separate set of buildings on the Animal Kingdom Lodge campus, and does not have within it a permanent regular quick service dining establishment.